 The Housing sector continues to operate in challenging times and effective governance and strong leadership has never been more important.
-Our Board of Management receive no remuneration for the work they do but as committed volunteers bring together a wealth of skills, knowledge and experience and are committed to working with tenants, staff and stakeholders to find ways to continually improve how the Association operates.
+Our Board of Management are committed volunteers and bring together a wealth of skills, knowledge and experience.
+They are committed to working with tenants, staff and stakeholders to find ways to continually improve how the Association operates.